jasonsbarr/liszt/README.md

 Comments start with a semicolon and continue to the end of the line.

-There are literals for Integer, Float, String, Boolean, Symbol, Object, Tuple, and Nil types.
+There are literals for Integer, Float, String, Boolean, Symbol, Object, Tuple, Vector, and Nil types.

 ```ruby
 17